-This course covers the principles and system organisation of distributed and parallel databases.
-It focuses on issues of Database System Architectures, Database Design and Query Optimisation in Distributed and Parallel Database Systems.
+COURSE DESCRIPTION & RATIONALE: This course covers the principles and system organization of distributed and parallel databases.
+It focuses on issues of Database System Architectures, Database Design and Query Optimization in Distributed and Parallel Database Systems.
 Emphasis is placed on design, implementation and management of Enterprise Database Systems.
-The course explores several current Database technologies including Data Warehousing, XML Databases and Web-based integration as well as emerging issues such as Cloud Data Management.
+The course also explores several other Database technologies including Data Warehousing and XML Databases as well as introduces students to important roles and functions of database administrators for enterprise database systems..